 Items on this page are for sale by the Lumpkin County Historical Society or entities associated with the Society that have items of historical interest.
 Third party items are sold directly by those entities, not the Society, and such transactions are their responsibility.

-Items sold directly by the Historical Society have a yellow Add To Cart button below its image which allows for multiple purchases.
-To avoid the $6 mailing charge please make special arrangements to pick up the item by making an email request.
+Items sold directly by the Historical Society have a yellow Add To Cart button near its image.
+To avoid the $8 mailing charge please make special arrangements to pick up the item by making an email request.